omidarmat/onLearn/nginx.md

 }
 ```

-> Note that you can turn access logs off on such location contexts.

-## Compressed responses with `gzip`

-You can improve static resource delivery from your nginx server by configuring compressed (gzipped) responses.
-If a request arrives from a client, in which the request header `Accept-Encoding` is set to `gzip`, you can configure your nginx server to respond with the corresponding encoding which will compress the response on the server and therefore reduce the time it takes for the response to arrive back at the client.
-The browser would then have to decompress the response before rendering it.

-Step one to active this feature on the server, is to enable the `gzip` compression.
-To to this, within the `html` context, you would have to set `gzip on;` directive.
-Note that this is a standard directive type, meaning that while enabling it in the `http` context, every child context of the `http` context will be able to override it.

-> `gzip` comes with the nginx core.
 > The `fastcgi_cache` receives the cache name defined by the `keys_zone=ZONE_1:100m` directive.
 You then need to use `fastcgi_cache_valid` directive to specify how long a cache response should be valid for, based on the response status code.

 > The `fastcgi_cache_valid` directive is an array directive, meaning that you can use it multiple times to define valid time for different status codes separately.